hansen942/pl-project/README.md

 Currently the only typeclass is `printable` of types that can be printed with the built-in print function.
 It is currently not possible for the user to define typeclasses, and after thinking about how this could be accomplished, I have decided that while I intend to add more typeclasses, I probably will not allow users to define typeclasses themselves.

+## How to Build
+To build the project, clone the repo and then run `make build` in your local copy.
+This should produce a file called `main.native`.

+When you have a program you want to run, say `my_program.evco`, just run `./main.native my_program.evco`.
+This will result in an error message if your program is not well-typed, otherwise it will print the type of your program (the type of its final value, usually `unit`), followed by any output from the program.

+You can also run my unit tests by running `make test` which will build the test file and run it.

+I have only tested this on ubuntu so you may run into trouble with things not printing newlines if you try running this on a non-unix system.

 ## Example Code

 Lists are defined by the code